idettman/harmonize/readme.md

 The world of web development is moving at a too rapid pace for really anyone to keep up so I apologize in advance if any of this sounds silly/pointless.

 A library is simply a set of prebuilt tools and functions to help you acomplish *something*.
 Libraries give you new tools to use but don't necessarily tell you how to use it.
 Frameworks, on the other hand, are tailored to solve a certain problem.
-Frameworks offer new tools as well as an opinionated way to use them in order to solve that said problem.
+Frameworks offer new tools as well as an opinionated ways to use them in order to solve that said problem.

-The React 'Ecosystem' is a bit of a different situation because react itself is said to be library because it doesn't offer tell you how to build an application, it only gives you a vDOM.
-The interesting thing is that other tools have been developed around React to compliment it's meta.
+The React 'Ecosystem' is a bit of a different situation because react itself is said to be just a library because it doesn't tell you how to build an application, it only gives you a vDOM.
+The interesting thing is that other tools have been developed around React to compliment its meta.
 Altogether this creates the 'React ecosystem'--a community built 'framework' that's not necessarily packaged up together.

 Again, Harmony is a *framework* meaning it will tell you *how* to do everything.
-The best tools don't leave choices/opinions to you because you'll make a bad choice :)

 ## Prior Art: Why Harmony?